SeveroeHe/Practical-DataScience-Tutorial/README.md

 # Practical-DataScience-Tutorial
+	author: QIYANG HE
 	A tutorial for airbnb webscraping and googlemap visualization.